gnucitizen/gnucitizen-blog/contents/projects.md

 # Agile Hacking (defunct)

 The idea behind Agile Hacking was to create the first crowdsourced information security resource - essentially an alternative to all information security books combined.
 The project existed briefly and never materialized to anything other than a few small contributions.
 We have created a GitHub [organization](https://github.com/agilehacking) in memory of this project.
 Feel free to contact us if you want to take the lead.

+# Exploit Sweatshop (defunct)

+This was a failed attempt to create a public vulnerability acquisition program.
+There is more about this over [here](/blog/exploit-sweatshop/).